-Anyone who lives in a house knows that cleaning is big part of having a comfortable, livable home.
+Anyone who lives in a house knows that cleaning is big part of having a comfortable, liveable home, which is why if you have loads of items in your home that you need to get rid of, the use of a rubbish removal skip would be beneficial.
+Anything that can help make the cleaning process a lot easier will always work out in your favour.
 Even tiny home advocates still have to deal with dust bunnies, dirty windows and the fridge.
 Spring cleaning is synonymous with “a clean sweep” … cleaning the house from top to bottom, which can be a formidable task!

 But there are some shortcuts that can make spring cleaning less-formidable so you don’t resort to ignoring the prospect altogether like these folks: